d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 Rather, our goal is to discover patterns that capture regularities in the underlying population from which our training set was drawn.
-If we are successfuly in this endeavour, then we can could successfully assess risk even for individuals that we have never encountered before.
+If we are successfully in this endeavor, then we could successfully assess risk even for individuals that we have never encountered before.
-This problem---how to disover patterns that *generalize*---is the fundamental problem of machine learning.
+This problem---how to discover patterns that *generalize*---is the fundamental problem of machine learning.